Some kids took things apart to see how they worked. I put them back together.

 Some people are drawn to complexity.
 I'm drawn to what's on the other side of it.
 Growing up, whether it was rallying a team on a losing streak or turning a blank canvas into something that finally made sense, I was always most alive when I was untangling something difficult and making it feel simple.
 That pull never went away.
 It just found a more permanent home in design and creative leadership, where the problems are bigger and the satisfaction of getting to the other side is that much greater.

-The best creative leadership has very little to do with design.
+The best creative leadership is only partly about design.

 Nearly two decades at Vistaprint, Constant Contact, and Veeva taught me that.
-It's about people.
-Building teams that trust each other.
-Creating space where good ideas survive contact with reality.
-Knowing when to set the vision and when to get out of the way.
-I've built creative functions from the ground up, led designers across five continents, and originated products that didn't exist before I walked in the door.
+It's really about people: building teams that genuinely trust each other, creating the conditions where good work survives the pressures that kill it, and reading a room well enough to know when to lead from the front and when to step back.
+I've stood up creative organizations from scratch, led designers across five continents, and originated products that didn't exist before I walked in the door.

 A deliberate pause, a move south, and what came next.